By dentist Dr. Richard Mitchell

 Canker sore causes do not seem to include a virus infection or a bacteria infection.
 However, it is possible that some folk may have a certain type of allergic reaction to a particular bacteria in their mouth.

 The causes of mouth ulcers may also include a food allergy.
 This can be a difficult one to pin down, as the particular substance causing the allergy usually occurs in several foods, and perhaps only in some brands but not others!

 There is some medical research that suggests that for some people, the causes of canker sores in the mouth may be what is called an auto immune disorder.
 What happens here is that your own immune system mistakenly attacks normal cells of your tongue or cheeks.
 So it's not an infection or disease, it's your own immune system that is causing the damage!

 Other dental research has established a link between mouth ulcers and a particular ingredient in just about every toothpaste on the market.
 It's called sodium lauryl sulfate, and it's added to toothpastes to make them foam up a bit.
 Check the ingredients of your shampoo bottle - it's in there too!
 But in some people it can trigger ulcers or canker sores.

-The best toothpaste that does NOT contain sodium lauryl sulfate is from TheraBreath.
-I actually recommend the TheraBreath Oxygenating toothpaste, which I believe is a bit better than the standard one!
+The best toothpaste that does NOT contain sodium lauryl sulfate is from Cali White.
+I recommend the Activated Charcoal Toothpaste, which is FREE of SLS, fluoride and Triclosan.
+Read more about this natural toothpaste HERE.

 Some other research studies in the United Kingdom show that about 20% of patients get canker sores due to problems to do with nutrition.
 A lack of iron, vitamin B 12, and folic acid, are the usual suspects.
 Vitamin C can also play a role, as it is involved in the absorption of iron.